deakodev/maze_solver/README.md

-# Project Title: Maze Generator and Solver
+# Maze Generator and Solver

 ## Overview